 Levels of Reading

-Not everything needs to be read with the same focus and intensity.
-Some books deserve a skim, while others deserve your complete attention.
+Some books deserve a skim, while others deserve your undivided attention.

-How much effort you put in relates to what you’re reading and why you’re reading it.
+How much effort you put in relates to what you’re reading, why you’re reading it, and how interested you are.

 - Reading to Entertain — The level of reading taught in our elementary schools.

 - Reading to Inform — A superficial read.
-You skim, dive in and out, get a feel for the book, and get the gist of things.
+You skim, dive in and out, get a feel for the book, and get the gist.

 - Reading to Understand— The real workhorse of reading.
 This is a thorough reading where you chew on things and digest them.